o2sh/onefetch/README.md

 <img src="assets/aesthetic.png" align="right" height="240px">

-Onefetch is a command-line Git information tool written in `Rust` that will display information and code statistics about your Git repository directly on your terminal.
+Onefetch is a command-line Git information tool written in `Rust` that will display project information and code statistics about your Git repository directly on your terminal.

 By default, the repo's information is displayed alongside the dominant language's ASCII logo, but you can further configure Onefetch to instead display an image - on supported terminals (more info [here](https://github.com/o2sh/onefetch/wiki/Images-in-the-terminal)) -, a text input or nothing at all.